WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Why_WaMDaM.md

 # Why WaMDaM?

 ## Problem
 Water resources modelers and researchers seek to solve integrated water management problems in an area of interest.
-Current practices to identify and analyze input data for water resources ssystems models are often dataset specific, stored in different formats, described using different vocabularies, require time-intensive, manual data manipulations, and cannot be reused despite the fact that basic data elements are similar across models
+Current practices to identify and analyze input data for water resources systems models are often dataset specific, stored in different formats, described using different vocabularies, require time-intensive, manual data manipulations, and cannot be reused despite the fact that basic data elements are similar across models

 **None of the existing data management methods can help modelers answer these these questions for data query, comparison, and model building activities:**